mikhmha/MPGame/README.md

 - other player (UE4 client) is basically playing a 3D real-time game where they have to succesfully navigate through a level while evading the watchful gaze of the dungeon master
 - the dungeon master wouldn't always have a visual on the other players location. they can utilize resources to reveal the player location for short periods of time. resources would be stuff like dropping radar in a small region for a period of time, or a full map scan. resources would be on cool downs or limited.
 - the game would be built around latency and asynchronous gameplay

+# Why make one player play through browser?

+Technically I could just skip the browser and build the dungeon master concept in UE4.
+It'd be way less work, I'd be able to use the same level asset and all I'd have to do is  change the view perspective for the other player.
+I wouldn't have to mess around with all the extra client/server websocket stuff.

+The above is all very true.
+I decided to build this for the web instead because I thought it'd be a cool and novel idea.
+What I've seen with asynchronous multiplayer games is that usually one role is vastly preferred more than the other.
+Most players don't like playing the role of the DM (not for long atleast).
+By making the DM role of the game very easy to try, I figured it would help with this issue.
+Also I thought it'd lend to easy advertising of the game?
+Maybe you stumble upon the site, play as the DM a few times, and then that encourages you to download the game on steam to see what the other side is like?